jon2-vera-cruz/the-real-groove/README.md

 - Akshat Garg, my mentor, for his time in providing guidance, and online resources to help make it through this 1st milestone project...
 - Class of August-CI-2020 on Slack,
-- #peer-code-review/#user-centric-frontend folks on slack (you know who you are :) )who gave some of their time reviewing and giving feedback and suggestions.
+- #peer-code-review / #user-centric-frontend folks on slack (you know who you are :P )who gave some of their time reviewing and giving feedback and suggestions.

 [Back to Contents](#contents)